-It is our understanding that the proposed development will be comprised of a low-rise residential development.
-A zoning bylaw amendment has been submitted to the city of Ottawa and is pending evaluation to re-zone the subject site to be a Residential Fourth Density Subzone ZZ (R4ZZ).
-Associated driveways and landscaped areas are further anticipated.
+It is our understanding that the proposed development will be comprised of a low-rise, ground-oriented residential subdivision, and a park.
+Associated walkways, driveways and landscaped areas are further anticipated, in addition to new roadways and on-street parking space.